Lesson 1: Lines, Ellipses and Boxes

 When going through this exercise, there are a couple things I want you to keep in mind:

 Draw confidently - use the ghosting method and "draw through" your ellipses two full times before lifting your pen to achieve a smooth, even shape.

 Always set out a goal for the ellipse you're about to draw.
 This is generally what the "planning" phase of the ghosting method is for.

 For a more in-depth explanation, you can check out this video, or the points listed below.

 I've seen lots of people do these in the past - that is, drawing ellipses floating inside of other ellipses.
 This is my opinion of course, but I don't think they're terribly useful, since they don't give a concrete target to aim for.
 I understand that it definitely is tricky to draw a circle inside of another circle and keeping it centered, but I still don't feel like it's as effective as other more concrete exercises.

 This is something I'm pretty adamant about - you should be drawing through every single ellipse you draw for my lessons.
 That is, draw around the ellipse two or three times before lifting your pen.
 Two is ideal in my opinion, but three is also acceptable.

-When you try to hit your ellipse in a single round, it's usually going to come out uneven and wobbly (due to drawing too slowly and carefully) or extremely loose (due to simply not having built up the muscle memory to nail an ellipse).
+When you try to hit your ellipse in a single round, it's usually going to come out uneven and wobbly (due to drawing too slowly and carefully) or extremely loose in relation to the space in which it is meant to fit (due to simply not having built up the muscle memory to nail an ellipse accurately).
 Drawing through your ellipses gives your arm the chance to familiarize itself with what's being asked of it in that first pass, and then firm it up in the second.

 Along with giving you an extra chance to build up the muscle memory, it also helps you maintain the confidence needed to achieve a smooth, even shape, without totally losing control.